Betterbee offers a wide array of honey bee hive kits in wood or polystyrene.

 8 Frame Wooden Equipment is lighter than 10 frame wood equipment.
 When full of honey, a full 8 frame medium super weighs 45 to 50 pounds; a full 10 frame medium weighs 50 to 55 pounds.
 Some beekeepers feel that a brood overwinters better in a taller 8 frame bee hive kit than in 10 frame boxes because the cluster can move up through honey stores more readily in a smaller 8 frame hive.

 A growing trend among beekeepers is using all medium boxes in either an 8 or 10 frame hive.
 A medium is about 3/4 the weight of a comparable deep box.
 A beekeeper can use three medium boxes as a brood chamber, which is roughly the equivalent of two deep boxes.

-Polystyrene equipment is available in 10 frame size only, yet provides more insulation value than wood.
+Polystyrene equipment is generally available in 10 frame size only, yet provides more insulation value than wood.
 Lyson now offers an 8/9 frame polystyrene hive that follows a popular Australian design.
-The better insulation in polystyrene means less temperature fluctuation and consequently a hive can have a bigger brood nest earlier in the critical spring build-up period.
+The better insulation in polystyrene means less temperature fluctuation, so a hive can make a bigger brood nest earlier in the critical spring buildup period.

-Empty BeeMax equipment weighs less than its wooden counterparts, it’s easy to assemble requiring only glue, and does not require winter wrapping.
-If you are looking for lightweight equipment with high insulating value you should consider BeeMax® hives.
+Empty BeeMax equipment weighs less than its wooden counterparts, it’s easy to assemble (requiring only glue), and does not require winter wrapping.
+If you’re looking for lightweight equipment with a high insulating value, consider BeeMax hives.

-Lyson bee hive kits features latches for securing hives, an integrated varroa monitoring tray, adjustable ventilation, an integrated entrance reducer/mouseguard and reinforced frame rests and edges.
+Lyson bee hive kits feature latches for securing hives, an integrated varroa monitoring tray, adjustable ventilation, an integrated entrance reducer/mouse guard, and reinforced frame rests and edges.
 Lyson equipment weighs less than comparable wooden equipment.